-Patricia Robinson, PhD, is a pioneer in the use of Acceptance and Commitment Therapy in primary care and other brief intervention settings.
-She participated in several of the initial studies documenting improved outcomes with integration of behavioral health services into primary care.
-She is the author of numerous articles, book chapters and books on primary care behavioral health integration and brief interventions.
-She has also authored several self-help books.
-She trains for health care systems, large and small, all over the world.
+Patti is a pioneer in behavioral health integration and the use of Focused Acceptance and Commitment Therapy (fACT) in primary care.
+She participated in several of the initial studies documenting improved outcomes with integration of behavioral health providers into primary care.
+She is the author of numerous articles, book chapters, and books on primary care behavioral health integration and brief interventions.
+Patti is also the author of several self-help books.
+As President of the Mountainview group, she provides mentoring for other members, as needed.
+Patti trains for health care systems, large and small, all over the world.

 Bridget Beachy, PsyD, is currently the Director of Behavioral Health at Community Health of Central Washington (CHCW) and leads a team of seven BHCS.
 She is also a behavioral health faculty member at CHCW’s Central Washington Family Medicine Residency and has duties working as a Behavioral Health Consultant (BHC).
 She has received supervision from Kirk Strosahl during her postdoctoral fellowship.
 Dr. Beachy also completed her pre-doctoral training at HealthPoint, a federally qualified health center which is known for its robust Primary Care Behavioral Health (PCBH) program and was developed by Jeff Reiter.
 Dr. Beachy has experience in training medical residents, medical students, and BHCs in PCBH as well as Acceptance and Commitment Therapy (ACT) and Focused (ACT).
 Additionally, she has co-authored two book chapters addressing behavioral health in medical settings, and has given multiple presentations on integrated care both locally and nationally.